CAMBI-tech/BciPy/bcipy/language_model/README.md

 If there are problems in the process there are different error messages that can be raised: connection error, status code of response, correctness of input.

 There is `lmimage` for prefix LM and `oclmimage` for oclm.
-For `lmimage`, before you start go to parameters/parameters.json and paste to absolute path to the fst (given your platform).
-It should be under the "path\_to\_fst" in "value" field.
+For `lmimage`, before you start go to lm\_modes.py and paste to absolute path to the fst (given your platform).
+It should be under the "prelm" lmtype, in "self.localfst" field.